git-pull/tao-of-tmux/manuscript/00-foreword.md

 reattached by running [`screen(1)`](https://en.wikipedia.org/wiki/GNU_Screen).
 Just as it hit 2AM, our Turkish coffee arrived, the `|away` status indicator trailing our online nicknames disappeared.

-It was funny that, even though we knew each other by our real names, we sometimes opted to call each other by our nicks.
+It was funny noticing, even though we knew each other by our real names, we sometimes opted to call each other by our nicks.
 It's something about how personal relationships, formed online, persist in real life.

 It seemed as if it were orchestrated, but each of us fell into the same ebb and flow of living our lives.
-No one told us to do it, but bit by bit, we incrementally optimized our lifestyles, personally and professionally, to arrive at destinations that felt eerily alike.
+No one told us to do it, but bit by bit, we incrementally optimized our lifestyles, personally and professionally, to arrive at destinations seeming eerily alike.

 Like many things in life, when we act on autopilot, we sometimes arrive at similar destinations.
 This is often unplanned.